open-webui/open-webui/README.md

 sh start.sh
 ```

-You should have the Ollama Web UI up and running at http://localhost:8080/.
+You should have the Open WebUI up and running at http://localhost:8080/.
 Enjoy! 😄

 ## Troubleshooting

-See [TROUBLESHOOTING.md](/TROUBLESHOOTING.md) for information on how to troubleshoot and/or join our [Ollama Web UI Discord community](https://discord.gg/5rJgQTnV4s).
+See [TROUBLESHOOTING.md](/TROUBLESHOOTING.md) for information on how to troubleshoot and/or join our [Open WebUI Discord community](https://discord.gg/5rJgQTnV4s).

 ## What's Next? 🚀